daiphuongngo/Scalable-Cloud-Based-Credit-Card-Fraud-Detection-Vertex-AI-on-Google-Cloud-Platform-GCP/README.md

 3. **Prediction results loaded** → into BigQuery `fraud_predictions`.
 4. **Streamed output** → Published to Pub/Sub (`fraud-alerts` topic).
 5. **Subscription** → Pushes Pub/Sub messages to `fraud_alert_table` in BigQuery.
-6. **Dataproc Job** → Record fraud alert in BigQuery when Pub/Sub messages are triggered
+6. **Dataproc Job** → Record fraud alert in BigQuery when Pub/Sub messages are triggered.
 7. **BigQuery alerts table** → Can now be visualized or queried for fraud monitoring.
+8. **Cloud Scheduler** → Trigger Pub/Sub job at scheduled 6AM EDT for fraud detection schedule.